wanikirtesh/anyMocker/README.md

-# Introduction to Anymocker
+# Introduction to anyMocker

-Anymocker is a Spring Boot-based application designed to revolutionize how you mock and validate HTTP requests.
+anyMocker is a Spring Boot-based application designed to revolutionize how you mock and validate HTTP requests.
 Think of it as your go-to API wizard, capable of spinning up dynamic responses and enforcing strict validation rules with ease.
-With Anymocker, developers and testers are armed with a tool that combines flexibility, power, and simplicity.
+With anyMocker, developers and testers are armed with a tool that combines flexibility, power, and simplicity.

 ---

 ## Key Features

 ### 1. Mocking HTTP Requests
-Anymocker offers an intuitive interface to mock HTTP responses on the fly.
+anyMocker offers an intuitive interface to mock HTTP responses on the fly.
 Here’s what you can do:

 - **Define APIs with Precision:** Specify attributes like:
   - Name